CraftomeCJ/learningJournal/May2022/learningJournal20220521.md

 - Why is this a problem? -->
 **Questions/Reflections of the day?**

-- [x] In what ways am I contributing to the world? <br/>
+- [x] What kind of boxer am I, if I leave because I get hit?
+That's the nature of the sport!
+Is that going to stop me from continuing? <br/>
-- [x] What activities make me feel productive, engaged, and deeply content? <br/>
+- [x] If the disaster fell upon the world tomorrow, how long do I think I had last? <br/>

 <p align="center">(<a href="#top">back to top</a>)</p>